MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/id3dxtexturegutterhelper--applyguttersfloat.md

 ---
 # <a name="id3dxtexturegutterhelperapplyguttersfloat-method"></a>Metodo ID3DXTextureGutterHelper::ApplyGuttersFloat

-Applica le grondaie a un buffer di trama FLOAT.
+Applica le gutter a un buffer di trama FLOAT.

 ## <a name="syntax"></a>Sintassi